75 Charter Oak Avenue

 The Green Bank’s mission is to confront climate change by increasing and accelerating investment into Connecticut’s green economy to create more resilient, healthier, and equitable communities.

 Our vision is a planet protected by the love of humanity.
 This statement was inspired by many people including Mary Evelyn Tucker of the Yale Divinity School, the late Mother Jennifer from the Daughters of Mary of the Immaculate Conception, and the late Maya Angelou, particularly her poem “On the Pulse of Morning.”
 This poem speaks to the struggle for social and environmental justice and is as poignant today as it was when it was written.
-We cannot have environmentalism with humanitarianism.
+We cannot have environmentalism without humanitarianism.

 To leverage limited public resources to scale-up and mobilize private capital investment in the green economy of Connecticut